masteryodaa/zeno/README.md

 ### deploy your smart contract to the network
 ### Few contract functions are provided there.

-# List of all functions:
+# List of all Payment functions:

 ## getContractBal()
 ## userBal()